lucassuryana/CppND-Capstone-Snake-Game/README.md

 ## Features
 - **Snake Game**: A classic Snake game implemented using C++ and SDL2.
 - **High Score Management**: Tracks and saves high scores using a `high_score_manager` component.
 High scores are stored in a file (`highscores.txt`) and are updated every time the player finishes a game.
 This feature helps keep track of the best scores and adds a competitive edge to the game.
+- **Bonus Food**: After the snake eats a certain number of regular foods, a bonus food, which appears in green, will appear.
+If the snake eats this bonus food, a bonus score will be added.
+However, the snake has a limited amount of time to consume the bonus food before it disappears.
+The closer the bonus food is to disappearing, the lower the score it provides.

 ## Dependencies for Running Locally